Avi2011class/acmu/README.md

-Some solutions os probles from https://acmu.ru/.
+Some solutions of problems from https://acmu.ru/.